 A lot of the events, such as the turban-tying contests, are held specifically for visitors but this doesn’t make them any less enjoyable and kids in particular will have a ball.

-This year the The Pushkar Camel Fair will be held from Sunday 26 October to Tuesday 4 November 2014.
+This year the The Pushkar Camel Fair will be held from October 28 – November 4 2017.

 The Indian festival of Holi heralds the arrival of spring with an explosion of colour.
 Celebrated by Hindus, Sikhs, Jains and other religions, this vibrant ritual is one of India’s most exciting and fun-filled festivals.

 The legend of Holi centres on the female demon Holika and a devout child called Prahlad.
 The story goes that Holika was ordered to take Prahlad into a raging fire (by his father, no less) but that Lord Vishnu saved the child even while Holika burned.
 The eve of Holi is now known as Holika and fires are lit around the country.

 On the day of Holi itself, everyone wears a white kurta (a long, cotton shirt worn over trousers) and then proceeds to ‘play Holi’.
 The rules are very simple; throw as much paint and coloured water on as many people as you can.
 Holi is such a fun festival and a wonderful one for kids – I mean, what child wouldn’t enjoy drenching their parents with water pistols?!

 You May Also Enjoy the Following Posts: